 I’m a little late to jump on the sheet pan meal train.
 And I don’t know why.
 One-pot meals, like soup or pizza stir fry, are the best, so why wouldn’t sheet pan meals be just as awesome?
-This sheet pan sausage meal with a honey garlic sauce has quickly become a hit at our house!
+I made one salmon and asparagus sheet pan meal and then never took the idea any further.
+Maybe life interfered and I got sidetracked.
+It happens.

-I’ve seen this honey garlic kielbasa recipe floating around the internet for quite a while so I figured I’d give it a try.
-I tweaked it a little to fit my preferences and make it even easier.
-I hope you like this sheet pan meal with veggies as much as we do.
+Anyway, I’ve seen this honey garlic kielbasa recipe floating around the internet for quite a while so I figured I’d give it a try.
+I tweaked it a little to fit my preferences and it was an immediate hit.
+I hope you like it as much as we do.

 Why Are Sheet Pan Meals So Awesome?

 Another perk is that every sheet pan meal is pretty customizable in regard to the protein and vegetables used.
-You can tailor it to fit your tastes or based on what vegetables you have on hand.
+You can tailor it to fit your tastes or just based on what vegetables you have on hand.
+Another favorite of ours are these sheet pan chicken fajitas.

-When choosing your vegetables pay attention to how long they typically take to cook.
+Important Tip: When choosing your vegetables pay attention to how long they typically take to cook.
 If it’s a hard, dense vegetable like a potato, carrot, or beet you’ll need to cook it for longer.
-If it’s a softer vegetable like bell pepper, onion, or broccoli you may need to add it to the pan later after the harder vegetables have already had some time to cook.
+If it’s a softer vegetable like bell pepper, onion, or broccoli, you may need to add it to the pan later after the harder vegetables have already had some time to cook.

 Also, most sheet pan meals are pretty darn healthy.
-They’re usually just a protein and vegetables tossed with spices and roasted.
+They’re usually just a protein and vegetables tossed with spices.
 I don’t know about you all, but my family loves roasted veggies.
 They love the caramelized crisp around the outside combined with the tender center.
-If I leave a pan of roasted sweet potato wedges or kale chips on the counter they’ll snack on them all day.
+If I leave a pan of roasted sweet potato wedges or kale chips on the counter, they’ll snack on them all day.

 Sheet Pan Honey Garlic Smoked Sausage With Roasted Sweet Potatoes and Broccoli